 Welcome to the Reproductive Justice Fellowship Program (RJFP) webpage!
 Law Students for Reproductive Justice (LSRJ) proudly presents this page to provide information about the Reproductive Justice (RJ) Fellows as well as general program information and application procedures.

 LSRJ is thrilled to announce the new RJFP collaboration with the Women and the Law Program at American University Washington College of Law.
-Starting August 2012, the Women and the Law Program will serve as the academic home to the RJFP.
-To read more about the collaboration, please see the Press Release.
+The Women and the Law Program serves as the academic home to the RJFP.

 Jamille Fields (St. Louis Univ., JD/MPH ’13) – National Health Law Program (NHeLP)